-The world is creative, dynamic.
-It is becoming.
+The world is complete, emergent and dynamic.

-My work reflects the world.
+My work seeks to reflect the world.

 My work is where one may come to understand their own nature and purposefully reflect the power and majesty of the world, through their own, willful becoming, shaping themselves and the world around them.